Creating and Running Koa.js Projects with ServBay

 6379

-bashcd /Applications/ServBay/www/servbay-koa-app npm install mariadb # or npm install mysql2 (recommended for better compatibility)
+bashcd /Applications/ServBay/www/servbay-koa-app npm install mariadb # or npm install mysql2 (better compatibility, recommended)

 1